f00b4r0/tic2json/README.md

 ## Usage

 The current implementation supports TIC versions **01** and **02** (a.k.a *historique* and *standard* modes).
+It also provides a near complete support for the TIC output of *PME-PMI* meters.

+The tool emits one root JSON object per TIC frame.
+Each root object is followed by a new line.
+Usage help is available by executing the software with the `-h` parameter.

 A tty interfaced to the meter TIC output (using e.g. [TIC2UART](http://hacks.slashdirt.org/hw/tic2uart/)) can be set using the following `stty` settings: